One of the questions I’m often asked by readers, is how to pick a blog niche.

 Answer these questions right now in order to fully evaluate your potential blog niche.

-If you hit a “no” on any of these—then it’s time to head back to the drawing board and find a new niche to blog about.
+If you hit a “no” on any of these—then it’s time to head back to the drawing board and find a new blog niche to write about.

 Question #1.
 Are You Interested Enough in This Blog Niche?

-Yes, it’s tempting to blog about niche that you think will be lucrative—like “credit cards” or “weight loss”—mere opportunities that you see popping up in ads all the time.
+Yes, it’s tempting to choose a blog niche idea that you think will be lucrative—like “credit cards” or “weight loss”—mere opportunities that you see popping up in ads all the time.

 The problem with this approach, is that in addition to facing stiff competition, your interest will likely diminish over time.

-Don’t pick a niche just because you think it’ll make money for your blog.
+Don’t pick a niche just because you think it’ll make money blogging.

 Choose a niche you’re genuinely interested in.
 Something you’d enjoy writing about day after day for years to come.